Menu

 Pirastro

-Pirastro Oliv "Stiff" violin strings are strings with a gut core, wound with a metal wrap.
-The strings have a fascinating variety of timbres, which of...
+Pirastro Oliv "Stiff" sheep gut viola strings are made by hand.
+The strings have a fascinating variety of timbres, which offers the violist opportunit...
 More

 Strijkinstrumentenshop.nl verkoopt alle type snaren van de meest gangbare merken zoals Pirastro, Thomastik-Infeld, D'Addario, Jargar, Larsen, Warchal, Optima, Westminster, Lenzner, Hill, Prim en Corelli voor de strijkinstrumenten viool, altviool, cello en contrabas.
 Ieder merk heeft zijn eigen technologie en fabricageprocess hoe de snaren geproduceerd worden en voor bespelers van strijkinstrumenten valt er heel wat te kiezen.
 In de onderstaande rubrieken enkele historiche informatie van de eerder genoemde merken (voorlopig nog even in het Engels).